-The Cannons is an immersive feature documentary following the day-to-day lives of Coach Neal Henderson and his team of young African American hockey players in the longest serving minority hockey program in North America, the Fort Dupont Hockey Cannons in Washington DC.
+Brothers on Ice is an immersive feature documentary following the day-to-day lives of Coach Neal Henderson and his team of young African American hockey players in the longest serving minority hockey program in North America, the Fort Dupont Hockey Cannons in Washington DC.
 Over the course of one pivotal hockey season, two teenage boys and one legendary coach navigate the trials and tribulations of inner city living while striving to pursue their dreams on and off the ice.
-In a year of immense change in America and racial tensions, The Cannons is a story about hope; the power of sport; and the pursuit of the American Dream.
+In a year of immense change in America and racial tensions, Brothers on Ice is a story about hope; the power of sport; and the pursuit of the American Dream.

 ABOUT THE FILMMAKERS

 Steven has been producing sports documentaries for over 12 years with the NHL including the critically acclaimed half hour NHL Network docu-drama “Behind the Stripes,” and the 10-part doc-drama series “NHL Life,” winning 7 w3 silver awards.

 is a nine-time NBA all-star, NBA MVP, and future hall of famer, who currently plays for the Los Angeles Clippers.
 Westbrook is also a social-justice activist and supporter of the Black Lives Matter movement.
 His most recent produced efforts include the History Channel’s ”Tulsa Burning” and Showtime’s Autobiographical feature “Passion Play.”

 Rob co-directed and co-executive produced the Emmy nominated HBO football sports documentary series, “The Cost of Winning” in 2020.
 Driven by a passion to tell positive stories about people of color, Rob produced the Showtime documentary series by Lebron James “Shut up and Dribble,” as well as the Facebook series starring Steph Curry “Stephen vs The Game.”